 This one takes a little thought but don’t overthink it.
 It’s not like naming your child so just pick something that describes you and your interest.
 Whatever your website name is, I’ve found that people will find and stick with you for your content.
 Case in point: Mr. Money Moustache, Financial Samurai, and Mashable.

-The only thing I did was the security one (Domain Privacy Protection) so people can’t look you up readily.
+The only thing I did was the Domain Privacy Protection so people can’t look you up readily.
 Small price to pay ($.99/month) for a huge amount of privacy.

-6) Boom, now you have just pick a password and log back in.
+6) Boom, now you just have to pick a password and log back in.
 You should be receiving an email detailing your login info.